What Is a Bench Fee?

 Do You Need to Pay VAT?

-If you’re a visiting student, whether you will need to pay VAT tax on your bench fee will depend on your visiting reason.
+If you’re a visiting scholar, whether you will need to pay VAT tax on your bench fee will depend on your visiting reason.

 If you are visiting the institution to only use their facilities, then this will be regarded as a ‘supply of facilities’ and you will lawfully be required to pay VAT.
-This will be the case for international and home/EU students.
+This will be the case for an international student as well as a home/EU student.

 However, if you are visiting the institution to study or to develop your research skills, then this will be regarded as a ‘supply of education’.
-Under these circumstances, you will not be required to pay VAT.
+Under these circumstances, your additional fees will not be subject to VAT.